Khalilosjarraya/git_useful_cmds/README.md

 ### Installing

-You need to install git and how to install them.
+You need to install git.

 On Linux
 ```
 sudo apt install git-all
 ```

-On Windows
+On Windows you can download the binary of installation from:
 ```
-you can download the binary of installation from:
       https://git-scm.com/install/windows
 ```